EdwardJXLi/hugo-theme-hydra/README.md

 Highly modified and customized version of the **Hugo theme [cactus](https://github.com/monkeyWzr/hugo-theme-cactus)** by **@monkeyWzr**, which is itself a fork from the **Hexo theme [cactus](https://github.com/probberechts/hexo-theme-cactus)** created by **@probberechts**.

-The primary goal of this fork is to implement a "mini-blog" layout (interally called `category`), where multiple topics or "categories" can co-exist under the same url. (similar to the "sports" vs the "tech" section of the newspaper)
+The primary goal of this fork is to implement a "mini-blog" layout (internally called `category`), where multiple topics or "categories" can co-exist under the same URL (similar to the "sports" vs the "tech" section of a newspaper).

 **Before:**
 - www.blog.com/posts/aaa